kohler/hotcrp/devel/apidoc/comments.md

 * param ?=:attachment string: Structured attachment fields, `attachment:<n>` (see above).
 * param ?review_token string: Review token authorizing the edit, when acting through one.
 * response ?comment comment: The saved comment, absent on delete.

+# get /comments

+> Retrieve multiple comments

+Retrieve every visible comment on the submissions matching a search.

+The search is specified in the `q` parameter (and other search parameters, such as `t`).
+All comments the caller may see, across all matching submissions, are returned as an array of [comment objects](#tag-comments) in the response field `comments`.

+As a shorthand for a single submission, supply its ID in `p` instead of `q`;
+this returns that submission’s visible comments.
+Supplying both `q` and `p` is an error.

+* param ?q search_string: The search expression.
+* param ?p pid: A single submission, as an alternative to `q`.
+* param ?t

+    * default viewable
+    * group Search modifiers
+* param ?content boolean: Set to `false` to omit comment content (`text`, `docs`) from each returned comment, returning only metadata.
+Defaults to `true`.

+    * default true
+* response ?comments [comment]: The matching comment objects.

 # get /mentioncompletion